drewbot/sass-flexbox-grid/README.md

 [https://github.com/drewbot/sass-flexbox-grid/raw/master/public/sass-flexbox.zip](https://github.com/drewbot/sass-flexbox-grid/raw/master/public/sass-flexbox.zip)

-## Dependencies
-The Sass Version simply requires The Sass library to be installed.

-Plain CSS and minified CSS versions can be used with no other dependencies.

 ## Mobile First

-Use Sass Flexbox Grid's mobile-first media queries and grid classes.
-All styles should first be declared at small (mobile) then built outward for larger screens using min-width media queries.
+Use Sass Flexbox Grid's mobile-first media queries provided in the Sass version of the library.
+All styles should first be declared at small (mobile) then built outward for larger screens.

 ## Version 2.0.2 Release Notes - 04/10/2018